Basenji: Lineage

 The Basenji has been identified as a basal breed that predates the emergence of the modern breeds in the 19th century.
 DNA studies based on whole-genome sequences indicate that the basenji and the dingo are both considered to be basal members of the domestic dog clade.

 In 2021, the genome of two basenjis were assembled, which indicated that the basenji fell within the Asian spitz group.
 The AMY2B gene produces an enzyme, amylase, that helps to digest starch.
 The wolf, the husky and the dingo possess only two copies of this gene, which provides evidence that they arose before the expansion of agriculture.
 The genomic study found that similarly, the basenji possesses only two copies of this gene.

 History

+The Basenji originated on the continent of Africa, where it has been identified with Egyptian depictions of dogs with curled tails and erect ears, a breed called Tesem which is found in murals as old as 4,500 years.